How to Become a Product Manager: The Ultimate Guide

 Icons representing educational and career development elements including a certificate, a clipboard with a checklist, a handshake, a graduation cap, and stacked books

-In an organization, product management is the job function that ensures the success of a product by guiding it through the product life cycle.
+Product management is the job function in an organization that ensures a product’s success by guiding it through its life cycle.

 Product management is more than just meeting deadlines and coordinating teams.
 It guides the product’s vision and strategy while fulfilling the business goals of generating revenue and satisfying customers.